lamberta/devkit-doc/api/utilities.md

 console.log(obj1); //=> {a: 1, b: 2, c: 4}
 ~~~

+This function is particularly useful for combining objects
+that contain options that are passed up a class
+initialization hierarchy.

 ### GLOBAL
 1. `{object}`

 The global object.
-Properties assigned to this object will be
+Properties assigned to this object are
-available in the global scope.
+available in the global scope, within any class or module.